Recipe: Detox Vegetable Soup [Simple and Easy]

 Vegetable soups are incredibly easy to customize which makes it a wonderful recipe to make with whatever you have on hand.
 However, there are a few staple ingredients that you’ll be sure you’ll want to use.

-I always start with carrots, celery and onion.
+The secret to detox soup is loads of vegetables.
+I always make this recipe with carrots, celery, and onion.
 This is called a “mirepoix” and it’s often the base to many soups, stews and casseroles.
 This will give you lots of delicious flavor and nutrition.

 Add in another favorite veggie or two (or three!) – cauliflower, broccoli, peppers, or green beans are what I typically use but feel free to use peppers, mushrooms, peas or leeks too!